metauni/orb/README.md

 * You should make the terrain near your waypoints as flat and open as possible, so that ghosts are not spawned into terrain and they don't have difficulty traversing the landscape.

 * By default anybody can attach themselves as a speaker to any orb.
 If you have the metauni [Admin Commands](https://github.com/metauni/admin) installed, then only users with the scribe permission will be able to attach themselves as a speaker to an orb.

+* If the Proximity Prompts don't appear when you are near the orb, try moving it further out of the ground (the prompts will not appear unless there is a line of sight to the position of the Orb).

 ## Usage